pa11y/pa11y/TROUBLESHOOTING.md

 });
 ```

-### How do I make Pa11y use POST requests?

-TODO work out how you can do this with Headless Chrome

 ### How can I use Pa11y with a proxy server?

 TODO work out how you can do this with Headless Chrome